diegotorres03/web-components-repository/docs/step-by-step.md

 ...
 ```

-To test this, lets refresh the browser play a couple of levels and then refresh again.
+To test this, lets refresh the browser, play a couple of levels and then refresh again.
-You should see the highest level achieve there.
+You should see the highest level achieved there.
 ![updated ui screenshot](./assets/event-source-2.png)